Paper Chan's Little Guide to Minecraft Server Optimization!

 wither_skull: 10

-The option limits the maximum amount of each specified entity saved in a chunk.
+This option limits the maximum amount of each specified entity saved in a chunk.

 The limit here is essential as it prevents the server from stalling when attempting to load a chunk that contains a large number of these projectile entities.